Children's Education Foundation - Vietnam

 CEF is lucky to have sweet, compassionate, caring and intelligent staff.

-Ngoc has been with CEF for six years and came straight out of university into NGO work.
+Ngoc has been with CEF close to thirteen years and came straight out of university into NGO work.
 She has learned so much so quickly and has taken on a great deal of responsibility.
 She is lovely with the children and has a ready smile and laugh.

-Thuy Dinh has worked for CEF for three years.
-She's been very caring and will be leaving soon to do NGO studies as she loves this field.
+Thuy Dinh has worked for CEF for four years.
+She's very caring and great at running workshops for our students.

-Dung, our newest staff member has wanted an NGO job for some time, and is thrilled to be working with us.
-We all knew her as she is friends with three of the staff and has volunteered when we have run workshops.
+Dung, our newest staff member had wanted an NGO job for some time, and is thrilled to be working with us.
+We all knew her as she's friends with three of the staff and volunteered when we ran workshops.
+She's now been with us for two years.

 They all work well together and care greatly about the children and their families.